puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 The [answer I came up with](https://gist.github.com/orta/8d975a33a9be14ca0fba52c6aecfd454) is to build out three concurrent systems:

-- Deeds: A flat key-value store for game progress/completion data
+- Deeds: A key-value store for game progress/completion data
 - Augmentations: A way to describe system hooks in outside of the API (e.g. in games, puzzles, admin tools)
 - Expressions & Scopes: A way to write simple logic for augmentations in strings